rancher/fleet/README-MONITOR.md

 ## Contributing

-To contribute improvements to the monitor command:
+To contribute improvements to the monitor or analyze commands:

-1. Source code: `internal/cmd/cli/monitor.go` and `internal/cmd/cli/monitor_diagnostics.go`
+1. **Monitor Source Code**:
+   - `internal/cmd/cli/monitor.go` - Main monitor command
+   - `internal/cmd/cli/monitor_diagnostics.go` - Diagnostic detection logic
+2. **Analyze Source Code**:
+   - `internal/cmd/cli/analyze.go` - Analysis and visualization
+3. **Tests**:
-2. Integration tests: `integrationtests/cli/monitor/`
+   - Integration tests: `integrationtests/cli/monitor/`
+4. **Development**:
-3. Follow the patterns in `AGENTS.md` for code structure
+   - Follow the patterns in `AGENTS.md` for code structure
-4. Add new diagnostics to the `detectIssues()` function
+   - Add new diagnostics to the `detectIssues()` function in monitor
+   - Add new analysis modes to analyze command as needed
-5. Update this README with new diagnostic types
+   - Update this README with new diagnostic types or features

 ## See Also